muquit/go-xbuild-go/README.md

 * Copy the token.
 You will not see it again
 * Save the token in a secure way

+Look at VERSION file, use tat as release tag.

 Then run:

 ```
+cat VERSION
+v1.0.1
 export GITHUB_TOKEN=gihub_token
 gh release create v1.0.1 \
        --notes 'my release note' \